UgnisSoftware/design-system-builder/README.md

 Ugnis is a cross framework UI component library + visual editor.
 TODO download

-Supports React, React-Native, Vue, pure JS.
-Vote for more integrations in this issue // TODO Cycle.js, Angular 1/2+, Ember, Elm, Moon, etc
+Supports React, React-Native, Vue, Cycle.js and pure JS.
+Vote for more integrations in this issue // TODO Angular 1/2+, Ember, Elm, Moon, etc

 Default components use google material design.

+# How to use it

+// TODO

 # Why use Ugnis?

-1.)
-Works across frameworks.
+  - Works across frameworks.
 Useful when migrating to a new framework.
-2.)
-Own your components - usually adapting external components is difficult, but visual editor makes it easy.
-3.)
-Create a uniform component library for your company/project.
+  - Create a uniform component library for your company/project.
+  - Adapt components to fit your needs with the visual editor.
-4.) *Future proof* - writing Ugnis to <insert a new framework name here> transformer is trivial.
+  - *Future proof* - writing Ugnis to <insert a new framework name here> transformer is trivial.
 As is updating to a new Ugnis version.

 # Why have we created Ugnis

 # Keyboard shortcuts

+// TODO

-# How does Ugnis work?
+# How does Ugnis work internally?

+Ugnis is declarative programming taken to the extreme.
+It's so declarative that writing Ugnis components by hand is almost impossible.
+That's why the visual editor is needed - it manages the writing part for you.

+Ugnis consists of three parts:

+  - Declarative definition of your Component.
+  - Visual editor that changes the definition.
+  - Exporters for each supported framework that take the definition and generate code.

 # How to use it